Did you know? Tobacco products are responsible for more than 36,000 deaths in Canada every single year. Take this short quiz

 It's no secret it costs a business more to employ smokers than a non-smoker in terms of illnesses and time away from the job.
 Employers looking to support their staff to make healthy choices, can find it at Healthy Steps @ Work.

 The Smoke-Free Ontario Act supports tobacco-free living.
-It bans smoking in all enclosed public and workplaces in Ontario, in vehicles carrying children under 16, and it regulates the sale and promotion of tobacco products.
+It bans smoking in all enclosed public and workplaces in Ontario, in vehicles carrying children under 16, and it regulates the sale of promotion of tobacco products.

 A growing number of communities are now passing local bylaws to prohibit or severely restrict smoking outdoors in and around playing fields, playground equipment, parks, and beaches.
 These smoke-free outdoor bylaws have powerful prevention implications that will help keep youth from becoming tobacco users.